TSBYT/UML/README.md

 ModInfo("me.myname.mymod", "Mod Name", "Mod Author", "Mod Version");
 // NOTE: it is recommended to keep the GUID (first parameter) lowercase, and in the following format:
 //  me.myname.mymod   - it is for a general person, who doesn't own a domain.
 Example: me.devilexe.test-mod
-//  tld.domain.mymod  - it is for a person or team, who own a domain.
-Example: go-ro.redline2.test-mod. if you own a subdomain, make the tld as domain-tld, like in the example
+//  tld.domain.mymod  - it is for a person or team, who owns a domain.
+Example: go-ro.redline2.test-mod. if you own a subdomain, make the tld as domain-tld, like in the example (redline2.go.ro -> go-ro.redline2)

 // With dependencies:
 ModInfo("me.myname.mymod", "Mod Name", "Mod Author", "Mod Version", new string[] { "me.author.dep1", "me.another-author.dep2" });